 So where does this number of centimetres come from?

 Standard dpi is 72 dots per inch so we can convert the CropBox and MediaBox to inches by dividing these numbers by 72.
 This gives us 8.125 inches by 11.556 inches.

 There are 2.54 centimetres in an inch so multiplying by this we get 20.635 cm by 29.35cm

 So that is how Adobe creates the size from the raw PDF Crop or Media box sizes.

-If you are interested in using JPedal to generate the size values of each page, here is a simple example.
+If you are interested in using JPedal to generate the size values of each page, there is a simple example in this post.